Skip to main content

 const ctxBuilder = withCtx<{ innerStimulation?: Promise<void> }>();

-const transactionNeuron = ctxBuilder.neuron('transaction', { processResult }).dendrite({
+const transactionNeuron = ctxBuilder.neuron({ processResult }).dendrite({

 collateral: processRequest,